Junk Bond Spreads

 Standard Deviations & Rankings

-The last step is to show the same data but with bands showing standard deviations from the trend.
-As discussed above, high junk bond yield spreads are consistent with bearish markets, since that is when investors are avoiding risky assets.
-Lower yield spreads imply bullish markets as investors are more comfortable taking on credit and liquidity risk for smaller commensurate returns.
-Consistent with other models, any data values within 1 standard deviation of the historical average is considered a neutral market.
+In the chart below, the same data is displayed with bands showing standard deviations from the historical trend.
+As mentioned earlier, high junk bond yield spreads generally indicate bearish market sentiment, as investors avoid risky assets.
+Lower spreads suggest bullish conditions, as investors are more willing to take on credit and liquidity risks for smaller returns.
+Consistent with other models, values within 1 standard deviation of the historical average are considered indicative of a neutral market.